Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 - Did some debugging
 - used my experince to solve the bugs
 - learned that the console or the terminal can be used a source to find and debug quickly

+## Day 13 - Whats your grade 🅰️➕
+- Had to use all the skilles learned from Day 1 till now
+- Building the app was fun and it tested my abilities to self code
+- I feel comfortable coding by myself now it seems fun and interesting